mssayari/ml-spam-classifier/README.md

   {
     "label": "non-spam",
     "text": "Hi John, can we reschedule our meeting for next week?
 I have a conflict on Monday."
+  },
+  {
+    "label": "non-spam",
+    "text": "We're updating our company's health insurance policy for the upcoming year.
+Please review the attached documents and submit any questions or concerns before the open enrollment period begins."
+  },
+  {
+    "label": "spam",
+    "text": "Congratulations!
+You've been selected for an EXCLUSIVE once-in-a-lifetime opportunity to earn millions from home!
+Click now to claim your GUARANTEED CASH PRIZE!!!"
   }
 ]
 ```